 The building holds a current building warrant of fitness.
 Electrical equipment has been tested and tagged.
-All medical equipment and all hoists have been serviced and calibrated.
-There is an approved evacuation scheme and security procedures in place.
+All medical equipment has been serviced and calibrated.

+There is an approved evacuation scheme and emergency supplies for at least three days.

 Te kaupare pokenga me te kaitiakitanga patu huakita | Infection prevention and antimicrobial stewardship